-Bricolage Quilts is a small design studio based in Holywood, Co.Down.
+Bricolage Quilts is a small design studio based in Belfast, N.Ireland.
 It has developed through a gradual process and is the culmination of a life spent in architecture + design.
 The essence of Bricolage is in the name – a piecing together of available cloth and local Irish linens, to create contemporary quilts and homewares.
 Its influences come from a strong design background, the power of Irish nature, the inherent natural qualities of the linen cloth used and the familiar heritage of plant-dyeing processes.

 Often referred to as ‘a meditation with the hands’, the process of sewing a quilt is an ancient one and one which I love.
 Quilts can bond a family history together in a truly personal way.
 All of my quilts are handquilted; each stitch captures a moment in time and shows the patient hand of the maker.
 My aim is to design + make products which lift the soul and stand the test of time – in essence, heirlooms which remain true to the raw materials used and which may be handed down through generations.

 I grew up on the North Antrim Coast in N.Ireland.
-I hold a degree in Interior Design from The Glasgow School of Art and have worked in commercial design for Conran Design Group in London, Building Design Partnership in Glasgow + Swaney Draper Architects in Melbourne.
-I have also lectured at The Glasgow School of Art and Ulster University in Belfast and still work in the design profession.
-I live in Holywood, Co.
+I hold a degree in Interior Design from The Glasgow School of Art and have worked in commercial design for Conran Design Group in London and practices in Melbourne, Glasgow and Edinburgh.
+I have also lectured at The Glasgow School of Art and Ulster University in Belfast.
+I continue to work in design and live in Holywood, Co.
 Down with my family.